 The performances included a beautiful welcome to country by local indigenous students, the national anthem, raising of the national flag and games flag and some great singing and dancing.

-There was a whole host of other performers that had been practicing their little behinds off for a very long time, so it was really sad to have the heavens open up before the ceremony was finished meaning that some of them didn’t get to perform – absolutely devastating for them.
+There was a whole host of other performers that had been practising their little behinds off for a very long time, so it was really sad to have the heavens open up before the ceremony was finished meaning that some of them didn’t get to perform – absolutely devastating for them.

 I completely respect the decision made by the organisers because let me tell you it was absolutely bucketing down with lightning all around us and the safety of the athletes, performers, crew and volunteers had to be put first.
 That said, the spirit and determination of the athletes and performers to keep pushing through in torrential conditions until the organisers really had no choice but to halt proceedings, was totally first class!